Revinz/Machine-Learning/README.md

 Convolutional Neural Network that detects different types of clothing.
 Uses the MNIST dataset.

 #### 0-9NumDetection
 Detects handwritten numbers from 0 to 9.
-Machine Learning Exam's project.
 Uses the MNIST dataset.